Ashwini-Analytics/Python_DataAnalysis_Code/README2.md

   - Petal width in centimeters.
   -  Class.

-  This is a multiclass classiﬁcation problem, meaning that there are more than two classes to be predicted, in fact there are three ﬂower species
+  This is a multiclass classiﬁcation problem, meaning that there are more than two classes to be predicted, in fact there are three ﬂower species.

+# Requirements

+- Python 2.7
+- Tensorflow
+- Keras
+- numpy
+- matplotlib
+- pandas
+- jupyter notebook

+# Dataset

+  You can download the iris ﬂowers dataset from the UCI Machine Learning repository and place it in your current working directory with the ﬁlename iris.csv.
+You can learn more about the iris ﬂower classiﬁcation dataset on the UCI Machine Learning Repository page.

+# Model